Battery Industry Basics: A Glossary for Battery Terms and Terminology

 C-Rate

-The ratio of electrical current to charge capacity of a battery.
-For example a battery with 10Ah of charge capacity supplying 5A is operating at a C rate of (5/10) = 0.5C.
+C-rate is the ratio of electrical current to charge capacity of a battery.
+For example, a battery with 10Ah of charge capacity supplying 5A is operating at a C rate of (5/10) = 0.5C.

 P-Rate